On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Introduction

 \subsection{Our Contribution}

 In this paper, we prove a homogeneous error bound for strongly convex, nonlinearly constrained problems and use it to analyze the convergence rate of the smoothed proximal ALM for problem~\eqref{P1}.
 In particular, we prove a general dual error bound for a regularized version of nonconvex problem with nonlinear constraints.
 Equipped with this error bound, we prove that the smoothed proximal ALM algorithm can find an $\epsilon$-solution with an $\mathcal{O}(1/\epsilon^2)$ iteration complexity under some regularity assumptions.
-The obtained $\mathcal{O}(1/\epsilon^2)$ meets the lower iteration complexity bound of first-order algorithms for nonconvex problems.
-To the best of our knowledge, this is the first result that guarantees the $\mathcal{O}(1/\epsilon^2)$ iteration complexity of first-order algorithms for problem~\eqref{P1}.
+To the best of our knowledge, this is the first result that guarantees the $\mathcal{O}(1/\epsilon^2)$ iteration complexity of first-order algorithms for problem~\eqref{P1} and meets the lower iteration complexity bound.